Covered Bridges Electric Byway

 An Oregon Electric Byways Road Trip

 There’s a distinct charm to a covered bridge.
-The sound of rushing water echoes off the walls, sunlight slants in through the windows and the traditional Howe’s truss construction draws the eye up to the pitched roof.
-Oregon once had 450 covered bridges, many of which were constructed following WWI when steel was in short supply but wood was plentiful.
-Today only 50 of Oregon’s covered bridges remain.
+The sound of rushing water echoes off the walls, sunlight slants in through the windows and the traditional Howe’s truss construction draws your eye to the pitched roof.
+Oregon once had 450 elegant wooden spans, many constructed after World War I, when steel was in short supply but wood plentiful.
+Today, only 50 of Oregon’s covered bridges remain — the largest concentration in the West.
 Twenty can be found in Lane County, scattered around the towns of Eugene, Springfield, Lowell and Cottage Grove.
 Many are on the National Register of Historic Places.
 Pick your own route to explore the bridges of Lane County.
-And don’t forget your camera!
+Bring your appetite for Oregon food and drink — and don’t forget your camera.

 Deadwood Bridge: Constructed in 1932 and restored in 1986, the bridge has a 105-foot span.

-Lake Creek Bridge: Constructed in 1928 and rebuilt in 1984.
-Also known as the Nelson Bridge.
+Lake Creek Bridge: Constructed in 1928 and rebuilt in 1984, the bridge is also known as the Nelson Bridge.

-Wildcat Creek Bridge: Constructed in 1925 and restored in 1990.
-Also known as he Austa Bridge.
+Wildcat Creek Bridge: Constructed in 1925 and restored in 1990, it is also known as the Austa Bridge.

 Eat and drink: Enjoy breakfast, lunch or dinner at Marché, the progenitor of the Willamette Valley’s farm-to-table movement.
 Oregon’s craft-beer scene is also well represented in Eugene.
-Tip a pint at Ninkasi Brewing Company, Falling Sky Brewing or Oakshire Brewing.
+Tip a pint at Ninkasi Brewing Company or Oakshire Brewing and grab a bite from one of the rotating food carts.
+At Falling Sky Brewing, order a tasty pizza to complement your beer.

 Wendling Bridge: Constructed in 1936, this bridge has a 60-foot span.